covertneko/Svg2Stl/README.md

 I have no idea if it will work for anything other than my specific use case.

 ## Usage
-OpenSCAD is required to convert the generated scad script to an actual model.
+[OpenSCAD](https://www.openscad.org) must be installed and in your `PATH` to convert the generated scad script to an actual model.

 Otherwise, just run `svg2stl input.svg output.stl`.